idavidar/Digital-Methods-final-project/README.md

 <img width="735" alt="Skærmbillede 2022-12-20 kl  15 37 58" src="https://user-images.githubusercontent.com/115983285/208692354-db96757c-8f22-45e2-b64a-748869bb7604.png">

-When looking at the 10 most frequent terms used by Christian groups, Although we sampled tweets from representative of a range of Christian denominations, the terms (and, as shown below, the hashtags) used are very similar with those used by pro-life groups.
-This can be seen even evidently from the fact that religious groups often mention the ‘pro-life movement’ directly.
-Both groups emphasise pregnancy centres and abortion extremism.
-We also see some actual religious-themed terms, like ‘Catholic churches.’
+When looking at the 10 most frequent terms used by Christian groups, we see some repetitions of terms used by both pro-choice and pro-life groups.
+This finding is as expected, since, as mentioned, Christian groups vary in their stand on the ‘abortion issue,’ and the corpus of tweets includes those with both pro-life and with pro-choice stands.
+For example, ‘support abortion’ (a main form which in fact represents many phrases like ‘support abortion’ and ‘support for abortion’ and ‘abortion support’) and ‘reproductive healthcare’ are terms indicative of a pro-choice stance.
+The affinity with pro-life groups, on the other hand, can be seen most evidently from the fact that religious groups often mention the ‘pro-life movement’ directly.
+Both Christian and pro-life groups also often mention ‘pregnancy centres’ and ‘abortion extremism.’

+In line with our hypothesis, we also see some religious-themed terms, like ‘Catholic churches,’ however, not as many as we would have expected.

+This is also the first time we see mention of ‘Joe Biden,’ which may suggest that the Christian groups are willing to politicise the issue of abortion in their discourse.
+However, it is likely to also be because one of our groups is ‘CatholicVote,’ which is likely to be a more politically-active organisation than others in our sample, given that it is [organized as a 501(c)4 grassroots lobbying organization with a connected political action committee … [that enables it to] lobby Congress in favor of (or against) legislation … [and] endorse (or oppose) candidates for elective office](https://catholicvote.org/mission-learn-more).

 #### Most frequent hashtags